HMS Chatham (F87): 2010–2011

 On 17 May 2010, Chatham destroyed two pirate boats in the Somali Basin, forcing the pirates to return in the mother ship to Somalia.

 On 20 May 2010 Cyclone Bandu disabled a cargo vessel, MV Dubai Moon, and left her drifting off the Somali coast.
 Before the cargo vessel sank, 23 crew members were rescued by helicopters from Chatham.

 Decommissioning and disposal

 As a result of defence cuts, HMS Chatham arrived in Plymouth for the last time on 27 January 2011.
 The ship was decommissioned in February 2011.
-She was stripped of equipment and laid up at Portsmouth and in July 2013 sold to Turkish company Leyal for demolition.
+She was stripped of equipment and laid up at Portsmouth and in July 2013 sold to Turkish company Leyal for scrapping.

 In autumn 2013, Chatham was towed to the Leyal shipyard in Turkey on her final voyage for breaking.

 Affiliations

 Chatham was affiliated to a number of military and civil bodies: